CDOT-EDX/Project/README.md

-*last updated on November 5/2015*
+*last updated on November 9/2015*

 *experimental conditional version, needs testing*

 *new option `"studentGraph": true` is available to show students KC scores at the end of a Snap*

+*new option `"instructorGraph": true` is available to show students KC scores at the end of a Snap*

-*new option `"evaluate": true` is available on advanceWith to let the frontend know that this advanceWith is marked
+*new option `"evaluate": true` is available on advanceWith to let the frontend know that this advanceWith is marked*

 *Can enable the panel Overlay with panelOverlay: true*